aeden/epp-over-http/epp-over-http.markdown

 # Session Management

 As HTTP is a stateless protocol, each HTTP request must contain all of the information necessary to establish the identity of the EPP client.
+Using HTTP for transport meets the requirements of section 2.1 of [RFC5730] by encapsulating all state required for a transaction in the request and response.

 The EPP `<login>` and `<logout>` commands are not applicable when using HTTP as the transport protocol, rather authentication credentials MUST be sent on each request using standard HTTP authentication mechanisms.

 The EPP `<login>` command is mapped to HTTP headers as follows: